-Based on the information available to Cantor, we have categorised you as a Professional Client and you will be treated as such in respect of all business we conduct with or for you.
+Based on the information available to Cantor, we have categorised you as a Retail Client and you will be treated as such in respect of all business we conduct with or for you unless we agree to a different categorisation.
+This categorisation affords you the highest available level of client protections on your account.